MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 {
     if (result.Resolution.Count == 0)
     {
-        await context.SendActivity("Sorry, I did not recognize the time that you entered.").ConfigureAwait(false);
+        await context.SendActivity("Sorry, I did not recognize the time that you entered.");
         result.Status = PromptStatus.NotRecognized;
     }